Yorkshire Dales Millennium Trust

 Our ‘Community Grants’ is changing.
-This year we’re partnering with The Principle Trust Children’s Charity so we can make a big difference to underprivileged children in the region.
+We are a patron of The Principle Trust Children’s Charity so we can make a big difference to underprivileged children in the region.

 About the Charity

 Established in 2011 by Mike Davies, MBE, the charity serves families throughout Yorkshire, providing free respite holidays to children who are underprivileged, disadvantaged, disabled, have life-limiting conditions, or who have experienced poverty, trauma or abuse.

 Their aim is to improve the mental and emotional wellbeing of children and provide some relief from the poverty, crime, disability, and any other disadvantage they may be enduring.
 Between 2011 and 2021, The Trust provided free holidays to 4100 children.
 The Trust owns and operates six holiday homes, 2 in the Lake District, 3 near Blackpool and one in Ribble Valley.